Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Test Case

 \section{Test Case}

-\fontdimen2\font=0.6ex To verify our DVPP controls, we use Simscape Electrical in MATLAB/Simulink to perform an electromagnetic transients simulation based on the IEEE nine-bus system, using nonlinear system and device models.
-In particular, to demonstrate the basic idea of our DVPP control strategies in a \textit{conceptual} way, we use a deliberately simple test system with plain and instructive simulation events.
-Our methods, however, can be easily extended to more complex power systems comprising multiple DVPPs or DVPPs with a larger number of devices.
-Namely, our local device controls are independent of the size of the DVPP and the power system to which it is connected to.
+To verify our DVPP controls, we use Simscape Electrical in MATLAB/Simulink to perform an electromagnetic transients (EMT) simulation based on the IEEE nine-bus system using nonlinear system and device models.
+In particular, the IEEE nine-bus system has been established as a typical benchmark system in the DVPP literature\cite{haberle2021control,zhong2021coordinated,zhong2021impact}, and therefore allows for comparable studies with prior work.
+To demonstrate the basic idea of our DVPP control strategies in a conceptual way, we use a deliberately simple test system assembled with DVPPs containing only a few DERs, where we perform plain and instructive simulation events.
+Our methods, however, can be easily extended to larger and more complex power systems comprising multiple DVPPs or DVPPs with a larger number of DERs, especially since the deployed local DER matching controls are independent of the size of the DVPP and the power system to which it is connected to.
+Moreover, the network size/topology does only affect the DVPP input signal, but not the internal DVPP behavior.

-In a first case study, we start with a tutorial example of a grid-forming ``base DVPP'' connected at one bus to replace the fast frequency and voltage control of a thermal-based generator, while additionally including online-adaptation of the ADPFs to handle temporal variability of weather-dependent DERs.
-In a second case study, we extend the base DVPP to a hybrid setup by splitting each DER into a grid-forming and a grid-following device.
-For different shares of grid-forming/-following devices, we investigate the DVPP response during normal and faulty grid conditions.
-Finally, in a third case study, we demonstrate the performance of a spatially distributed arrangement of the base DVPP in a MV distribution grid, while being exposed to disturbances in- and outside of the DVPP area.
+In a first case study, we start with a tutorial example of a grid-forming ``base DVPP'' connected at one bus to replace the fast frequency and voltage control of a thermal-based generator, while additionally including online-adaptation of the ADPFs to handle temporal variability of weather-dependent DVPP units.
+In a second case study, we extend the base DVPP to a hybrid setup by splitting each DER into a grid-forming and a grid-following unit.
+For different shares of grid-forming/-following units, we investigate the DVPP response during load variations and an outage of all synchronous generators (SG) in the grid.
+Finally, in a third case study, we demonstrate the performance of a spatially distributed arrangement of the base DVPP in a MV distribution grid during disturbances both in- and outside the DVPP area.